 DSA is a branch of DGS.
-It develops accessibility, structural safety, and historical building codes

-California, including K-12 schools and community colleges.
-Through CalGreen, SSA regulates sustainable practices that reduce negative impacts on the environment or provide a positive environmental impact as they relate to projects regulated by DSA.
+It develops accessibility, structural safety, and historical building codes and standards governing the construction of various public and private buildings throughout California, including K-12 schools and community colleges.
+Through CalGreen, DSA regulates sustainable practices that reduce negative impacts on the environment or provide a positive environmental impact as they relate to projects regulated by DSA.
 These mandatory measures target energy efficiency, water efficiency, water conservation, material conservation, resource efficiency, and environmental quality.
 To promote sustainability, DSA collaborates with stakeholders, experts, and public entities to develop green regulations that govern the construction of buildings in California.
-It proposes changes to the CBC and it develops and publishes interpretations of code, policies, and procedures necessary for stakeholder understanding and coordination of enforcement
+It proposes changes to the CBC and it develops and publishes interpretations of code, policies, and procedures necessary for stakeholder understanding and coordination of enforcement among the DSA regional offices.